Low-Energy Nuclear Recoil Calibration of XENONnT with a $^{88}$YBe Photoneutron Source: Detailed Source Optimization Procedure

-We used a Geant4~\cite{GEANT4:2002zbu} simulation to understand the trade-off between increasing the beryllium target size to increase neutron yields and the corresponding decrease in the amount of tungsten shielding needed to accommodate a larger beryllium target while not exceeding the maximum total physical size of $(16~\rm cm)^3$, thereby allowing us to improve the signal-to-background ratio.
 Simulating the $^{88}$YBe source response in Geant4 is computationally expensive because of the low photodisintegration cross-section.
 We thus used two separate simulations to estimate the event rate in the XENONnT TPC due to $\gamma$-rays and neutrons.
 First, we estimated the rate of $\gamma$-ray-induced neutrons by simulating 1.84~MeV $\gamma$-rays from the active element.
-We then estimated the observed neutron rates given the rate of photodisintegration reactions by treating the $^9$Be as an isotropic $152\,\mathrm{keV}$ neutron source~\cite{PhysRev.76.611}, taking light and charge yields, and detector efficiencies~\cite{XENON:2023cxc,XENON:2024wpa, szydagis_2022_6028483} into account.
+We then estimated the observed neutron rates given the rate of photodisintegration reactions by treating the $^9$Be as an isotropic $152\,\mathrm{keV}$ neutron source~\cite{PhysRev.76.611},

+taking light and charge yields, and detector efficiencies~\cite{XENON:2023cxc,XENON:2024wpa, szydagis_2022_6028483} into account.
 Furthermore, S1 and S2 signals generated from multiple scatters of the same primary particle, but close in time and position, may be merged into single S1 and S2 signals.
 Such effects were also accounted for in the simulation framework.

 As these Geant4 simulations considered the neutron and gamma simulations independently without modeling for the photodisintegration reaction that produces neutrons, we need to compute this probability of neutron emission separately to understand the effective exposure time of the neutron simulation.
 We did this using a Monte Carlo simulation, where we simulated $10^5$ $\gamma$-rays uniformly from the small cylindrical active element.
 We then computed the probability of a $^9$Be($\gamma,n$)$^8$Be reaction for each $\gamma$-ray based on the trajectory length of the $\gamma$-ray in the beryllium target ($\ell$) and the number density of beryllium atoms ($N_{\rm Be}$), as $p_i = \sigma_{\gamma, n} \ell N_{\rm Be}$.
 The average probability of $^9$Be($\gamma,n$)$^8$Be reactions per $\gamma$-ray is then given by